figuerom16/zjax/Readme.md

 ### Defining Actions

-To register actions, call `zjax.actions(<actions-object)` with one or two arguments.
+To register actions, call `zjax.actions([namespace ,]<actions-object>)` with one or two arguments.
 Use a single argument to pass an object containing only action functions as its direct properties like this:

 ```js
 zjax.actions({